chrishenn/better_power/README.md

 - initial window sizing
 - units and range checking for settings
 - that single pixel of black at the top of the apptitlebar

+## Missing from the Codebase

+- unit testing
+- integration testing
+- UI testing
+- performance testing / resource optimization
+- compatibility testing / windows versioning awareness
+- performant and stable system APIs (right now it uses powershell, and parses strings from its output)
+- awareness of system state-changes
+- "correct" use of Windows application styles / theme awareness
+- packaging